cristinanegrean/spring-cloud-stream-kafka/README.md

 #### Miscelaneous:

-* Using Project Lombok to get rid of boiler plate code in Entity, POJOs, Data Objects
+* Using Project Lombok to get rid of boiler plate code as getters, setters, no argument constructors in Entity, POJOs, Data Objects
 * Application health endpoint: http://localhost:9000/health